As an exchange student, where can I find the course catalogue and how do the application procedure is organised?

 - Jelgava Health Centre (address: Sudrabu Edžus iela 10; web: http://www.jelgavaspoliklinika.lv/1/par-mums/index.html).

-To receive a treatment, you need to have an appointment with doctor.
-Call to the medical institution and ask for available time – ask your local buddy or International Cooperation Centre for help if needed.
-In case of emergency dial 112 or 03 (ambulance).
+To receive treatment, you need to book an appointment with a doctor.
+Call to the medical institution and ask for the available times – ask your local buddy or the International Cooperation Centre for help if needed.
+In case of an emergency dial 112 or 113 (ambulance).

 Yes!
 Be sure that you have obtained an internationally recognized health insurance policy.
-It is possible to acquire insurance in Latvia as well.
-Contact International Cooperation Centre for more information.
+It is possible to get one in Latvia as well.
+Contact the International Cooperation Centre for more information.

 What is the cost of living?

-Living expenses in Latvia will vary according to your personal requirements and general standarts of living, but in general you need to consider with average monthly costs of ~400,00EUR, that includes:
+Living expenses in Latvia will vary according to your personal requirements and standarts of living, but on average you will spend around ~400.00 EUR per month that includes:

 Do I need an adapter for the wall socket?